Thank you for subscribing

 Why switch from gas to electricity?

-Victorians currently use more gas than any other state or territory in Australia, with around 80 per cent of Victorian homes currently connected to gas, predominantly for cooking and heating.
+Victorians currently use more gas than any other state or territory in Australia.
+According to Sustainability Victoria, almost 90 per cent of Victorian homes are currently connected to gas, predominantly for cooking and heating.
 Victorian households are therefore impacted by the rising price of gas.

-The government estimates that Victorian households can save up to $1,000 off their annual energy bills due to the change – or $2,200 if they have solar installed.
+The Victorian Government estimates that Victorian households can save up to $1,000 off their annual energy bills by going all-electric – or up to $2,200 if they have solar installed.

 As part of new rules and regulations regarding new housing builds, the government will spend $10 million on a new, forthcoming residential electrification grant program for developers and volume builders to provide solar panel, solar hot water and heat pump rebates to new home buyers.